epfl-ada/ada-2020-project-milestone-p3-p3_pia/README.md

    1. Which countries travel the most long distance by plane?
    2. Where do people from different countries travel to the most?
    3. Where users' friends are based?
-   4. Check if it is possible to predict user home areas based on their long distance travel patterns?
+   4. Check if it is possible to predict user home areas based on their travel patterns?

 **4) Proposed dataset**<br>
 - The datasets from [Gowalla](https://snap.stanford.edu/data/loc-Gowalla.html) and [Brightkite](https://snap.stanford.edu/data/loc-Brightkite.html) from the paper: